Guile (Street Fighter): In video games

 Guile returns as the first of the delayed characters in Street Fighter V (2016–2022), as one of 6 DLC characters.
 In this game, he is now promoted to a colonel rank.
 During Shadaloo's final scheme under a Black Moon-based Operation C.H.A.I.N.S., Guile suddenly encounters Charlie, who was resurrected by an unknown assailant, and joined the said third party side, despite their motives for Shadaloo's downfall are same.
 After Charlie cures Abel of M. Bison's Psycho Power, Guile reconciles with his undead friend.
 Guile joins the heroes who Karin recruited who join a final assault against the Shadaloo, While Rashid managed to shutdown Shadaloo's Operation C.H.A.I.N.S, Guile, Ryu, and Chun-Li watch Charlie a final time where the latter sacrifices his life to weaken M. Bison.
 Guile decides to retire from fighting to be with his family and become a mentor of the son of late-Robert Sullivan, Luke.
 Guile returns in Street Fighter 6 (2023), which itself takes place after Street Fighter III.
 Guile returns to his duty to investigate the ongoing conspiracy at Nayshall caused by the Amnesia terrorist organization led by JP, ever since they framed Ken for the crime he did not commit.

-Guile appears in both the arcade and home versions of Street Fighter: The Movie, which were two separately-produced 1995 fighting games that used digitized footage from the live-action Street Fighter film, in which Guile was the lead character.
+Guile appears in both the arcade and home versions of Street Fighter: The Movie.
+Both versions were two separately-produced 1995 fighting games that used digitized footage from the live-action Street Fighter film, in which Guile was the lead character.
 Actor Jean-Claude Van Damme posed for Guile's animation frames in the game.

 The Alpha 3 incarnation of Guile appears as a selectable character in several fighting game crossovers which including Marvel vs. Capcom 2 (2000), Capcom vs. SNK (2000), Capcom vs. SNK 2 (2001) and Capcom Fighting Jam (2003).
 He also appears in the SNK-produced installments of SNK/Capcom crossovers in SNK vs. Capcom: Match of the Millennium (1999), SNK vs. Capcom: SVC Chaos (2003) and the SNK vs. Capcom: Card Fighters series.
 A super-deformed version of the character is playable in the mobile puzzle game Street Fighter: Puzzle Spirits (2014).